 Welcome to Student Voice

-Applications for the 2015-16 Minister's Student Advisory Council are open.
+Applications for the 2015-16 Minister's Student Advisory Council are closed.

 Thank you to everyone who applied.

 Student Voice is about you – Ontario's students – having a voice in your learning.
 It's about connecting what's happening in the classroom to real-life experiences outside school and giving you ways to help achieve your goals.
 Student Voice is a way for you to shape your learning environment while building your skills and abilities.
 It helps you be a more active citizen and supports student democracy and empowerment.

 We want all students to be successful, and we need your energy and ideas to make this happen.